90dy/awesome-ascii/README.md

 # Awesome ASCII 🎉

-Best ASCII games, softwares, libraries, and more... just for the fun 👻
+Awesome ASCII games, softwares, libraries, and more... just for the fun 👻

 Inspired by [awesome-go](https://github.com/avelino/awesome-go)